-The prison was subjected to a unannounced inspection in Aril 2013.
+The prison was subjected to an inspection in April 2017.
 In their report the inspectors said:

 HM Chief Inspector of Prisons”

 The full reports can be read at the Ministry of Justice web site, just follow the links below: